Dissly (knee) won't suit up for Thursday's preseason game against the Broncos, Gregg Bell of The Tacoma News Tribune reports.

 Dissly will miss the remainder of the 2018 season due to a patella tendon injury.
-The rookie will turn his focus towards recovery, and will work towards potentially retaking the field Week 1 of next season.
+The rookie will turn his focus toward recovery and will work toward potentially retaking the field Week 1 of next season.
 Heading into Sunday's game against the Rams, expect Nick Vannett to serve as Seattle's No. 1 tight end option.

 Coach Pete Carroll said Dissly (knee) will undergo surgery this week and be sidelined for the rest of the season, Michael-Shawn Dugar of The Athletic reports.

 Once he was diagnosed with a patella tendon injury, Dissly was more or less a candidate to miss the remainder of his rookie campaign.
 He likely will focus on his recovery effort for approximately the next year, potentially impacting his ability to take the field Week 1 of next season.
 With just one healthy tight end (Nick Vannett) on the 53-man roster, the Seahawks will almost certainly bolster the position as they await Ed Dickson's (quad, groin) activation from the non-football injury list, which can take place as early as Week 7.

 Dissly (knee) has been diagnosed with a patella tendon injury, Bob Condotta of The Seattle Times reports.